DrakirL/DrakirL.github.io/p10/class/rogue.md

  + You have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it.
 #### <br>

+### Level 1?: Expertise
+Choose one of your Skills, other than Martial or Magic.
+You gain a number of additional Skill Points this Level equal to your Grade for that Skill. <br>
+Then, set your Grade for that Skill to 5.

-### Level 2: Multitasking?
+### Level 1?: Multitasking?
 Cunning Action?
 You now have 4 Actions to use each Round rather than 3.
 (LIMITER?
 Provided you aren't encumbered = 4 or 2 Actions)

-### Level 3: Subclass Feature
-You gain the Level 3 Feature of your chosen Rogue Subclass.

-### Level 4: Uncanny Dodge?
+### Level 2: Uncanny Dodge?
 Evasion?
 Prepared for the Worst?
 Slippery?
 When you are hit by an Attack, you can use 1 Action to reduce any incoming damage by half. <br>
 When you make a Save against incoming damage, you can use 1 Action to instead take half as much damage. <br>
 If the damage is already halved by you succeeding on the save, you instead take no damage?

-### Level 5: Subclass Feature
-You gain the Level 5 Feature of your chosen Rogue Subclass.

-### Level 6?: Easy Does It?
+### Level 3?: Easy Does It?
 Measure Twice?
 Careful Deliberation?
 When you make a Test of Skill, you may use 1 additional Action to grant yourself Advantage on that Test. <br>
 If you do so, that Test cannot be Interrupted.

-### Level 6?: Reliable Talent?
+### Level 3?: Reliable Talent?
 When you make a Skill Test and roll a number on the die that is lower than that of the Skill Bonus, you may treat the die as if it had rolled that number instead.

-### Level 7: Subclass Feature
-You gain the Level 7 Feature of your chosen Rogue Subclass.

-### Level 8: Elusive
+### Level 4: Elusive
 Provided you aren't Blinded, Deafened, or Incapacitated, no Attack made against you can gain Advantage.

-### Level 9: Subclass Feature
-You gain the Level 9 Feature of your chosen Rogue Subclass.

-### Level 10: Stroke of Luck
+### Level 5: Stroke of Luck
 If you would fail a Test, you may choose to succeed instead. <br>
 You can use this feature once per Rest.